Karan-The-Devil/Snake_Water_Gun/ReadMe.md

 Hi There!

-This is a "Snake Water Gun" game made by my using random module in pythyon.
+This is a "Snake Water Gun" game made by me using random module in pythyon.
 You can play  this game by downloading the random module from your terminal.
 The code to download random module is given below:

     pip install random